Comrie, Perth and Kinross: Architecture

 The White Church, the former parish kirk, is Comrie's most striking building, with a prominent tower and spire by the roadside of the ancient churchyard at the heart of the village.
 This is an early Christian site, dedicated to an obscure early saint, Kessog or Mokessog, who may have flourished in the 8th century.
-Comrie Parish Church is of a grand Gothic style, disproportionate to anything else in the village dominates the distant skyline.
+Comrie Parish Church is of a grand Gothic style, disproportionate to anything else in the village, and dominates the distant skyline.
 It was designed and built in 1881 by George T Ewing.
 Comrie is also graced by a little-known Charles Rennie Mackintosh building, a shop in the main street with a first floor corner turret built in a version of the Scottish vernacular style (not visible in the above illustration).

 Some of the buildings and homes in the village date back centuries, with many traditional Highland cottages built in dry-stone and/or clay and originally roofed in thatch.
 In the higher mountain glens around the village, traditional Highland blackhouses, most now in ruins, can also be found.
 There are a number of grand estate homes and historic castles in the area.
 For the most part, however, the main quadrants of the village house Victorian and Edwardian buildings, including many large detached villas and small terraces.
 The newer parts of the village are dominated by modern properties from the 1950s onward, including extremely modern properties of varying character.